Simucube/simucube-docs.github.io/docs/ActivePedal/Cabling.md

 !!!
 Info "Connecting passive pedals"
     Passive pedals that are not designed for ActivePedal connector will require an adapter cable.
 Check navigate to Accessories section for current availability.

-    For example Simucube Throttle is directy compatible (no adapter needed) and Heusinkveld pedals require an adapter cable.
+    For example Heusinkveld pedals require an adapter cable.

 ![](assets/cabling%20overview.png)